rust-lang/reference/src/paths.md

 ### `Self`

-`Self` with a capital "S" is used to refer to the implementing type within [traits] and [implementations].
+`Self`, with a capital "S", is used to refer to the implementing type within [traits] and [implementations].

 `Self` can only be used as the first segment, without a preceding `::`.